pierre-rouleau/usrhome/readme.rst

 .. figure:: res/zsh-prompt-03.png

-When the shell has running background jobs, the USRHOME commands that use ``exec zsh`` to re-start the Z Shell to re-initialize won't execute and print a warning instead.
+When the shell has running background jobs, the USRHOME commands that use ``exec zsh`` to re-start the Z Shell to re-initialize it won't execute and print a warning message instead.
 In the example above the two running process where ``e`` the USRHOME name for terminal-based emacs.
 To be able to change the process prompt, these two suspended Emacs process must first be terminated (by making them active in the foreground again with ``fg`` and then closing Emacs).
 Once